Cyclamen is one of the cutest flowers to bloom in fall and winter.

 For that, remove the entire stem that bears the flower, rotating it just a bit in your hand and tugging it off with a sharp pull.

-This twisting and tugging step is required because if a portion of the wilted stem remains, it might rot and make the bulb rot.
+This twisting and tugging step is useful because if a portion of the wilted stem is left behind, it might rot and make the bulb rot.

 Watering Cyclamen